Impact of war on children: Death and injury

 By being directly exposed to violence such as bombing and combats, children are killed during conflicts.
-In 2017 alone, there were 1,210 terrorist attacks around the world, mostly happening in Middle East region and 8,074 fatalities.
+In 2017 alone, there were 1,210 terrorist attacks around the world, mostly happening in Arab world and 8,074 fatalities.
 There were nine terrorist incidents with more than hundred deaths in conflict zones.
 Also, children are more likely to be injured by landmines.
 Twenty percent of landmine victims are children in mine-affected countries.
 They are often intrigued by colorful appearance of landmines and explosives.
 Children can lose sight or hearing; lose body parts; suffer from the trauma.
 At least 8,605 people were killed or injured by landmines in 2016 and 6,967 casualties in 2015.
 Most of them were civilians and 42 percent of civilian casualties were children and the number of child casualties were at least 1,544 in 2016.
+In the Gaza war, the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) reported that Gaza has the largest number of child amputees in modern history.

-Sexual violence
+Sexual and gender-based violence

 The United Nations define the term "conflict-related sexual violence" as "rape, sexual slavery, forced prostitution, forced pregnancy, forced abortion, enforced sterilization, forced marriage, and any other form of sexual violence of comparable gravity perpetrated against women, men, girls or boys that is directly or indirectly linked to a conflict".
 More than 20,000 Muslim girls and women have been raped in Bosnia since 1992.
 Many cases in Rwanda show that every surviving adolescent girl was raped.
 Sexual violence also causes sexually transmitted diseases – such as HIV/AIDS – to spread.
 One of the factors is involvement with military forces as they sexually abuse and exploit girls and women during conflicts.
 Besides, as HIV-positive mothers give birth to HIV-infected children without anti-retroviral drugs, the prevalence of HIV/AIDS tend to spread fast.